With the reputation that loan sharks in Singapore have, most of us wouldn’t want to deal with them in the first place.

 If you’ve been approached by someone you think is a loan shark or find yourself in danger after engaging with one, contact the police or the X-Ah Long hotline at 1800-924-5664.
 You can also lodge a complaint with the Registry of Moneylenders at 1800-2255-529.

 Alternatively, you can report the loan shark through the Singapore Police Force i-Witness reporting page.

 Today, it’s become commonplace to receive SMS or WhatsApp messages from loan sharks.
 If you happen to find yourself in such a situation, block and report the number as spam immediately.

 Beware of these predators, as once you take on services from loan sharks, your number will be circulated to a network of loan sharks.
-You could then end up in a vicious cycle of borrowing from others contacting you about their services, just so you can pay off existing debts.
+You could then end up in a vicious cycle of borrowing from others contacting you about their services just so you can pay off your existing debts.